Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Experimental Setup

 \subsection{Prompt Engineering Template}

-I develop a question-answering prompting template that guides the model in providing contextually relevant answers based on the information available in the provided context\footnote{The list of the final set of Italian questions is available upon request.}.
-An English version is shown in Table \ref{tab:example_prompt}.
+I develop a zero-shot question-answering prompting template that guides the model in providing contextually relevant answers based on the information available in the provided context.
+The structure is shown in Table \ref{tab:example_prompt}.

 This template ensures that the chatbot remains anchored to the information in the provided context.
-If the answer to a query is not found within the context, the chatbot will respond with: I'm sorry, I can't help you based on the information I have".
+If the answer to a query is not found within the context, the chatbot is instructed to respond with: "I'm sorry, I can't help you based on the information I have".